acikgozb/tcp-ip-journey/1-ping/README.md

 PAT is a type of NAT that is commonly used in today's networks.
 The address translation in PAT is done by source ports, instead of IP addresses themselves.
-In this concept, there is only _one public IP address_ that is used for translation, but _the ports of the public IP address changes based on the source ports of each host_.
+In this concept, there is only _one public IP address_ that is used for translation, but _the ports of the public IP address change based on the source ports of each host_.

 By utilizing ports, even if NAT uses only one public IP address, it knows how to map back and forth.

 ---

-Now that we know how our private host sends packets: _ our gateway uses NAT to make the address routable_.
+Now that we know how our private host sends packets: _our gateway uses NAT to make the address routable_.

 ### Summary